Lemmanaid: Neuro-Symbolic Lemma Conjecturing: Related Work

 \section{Related Work}

-\paragraph{Proof Assistants and Autoformalization} Proof Assistants, such as Isabelle \citep{isabelle} and Lean \citep{lean}, are increasingly being used to check proofs in both mathematics and computer science for correctness.
-To do so, the user needs to \emph{formalize} their theory, by translating it into the formal language of the proof assistant.
-They then interact with the system to construct a proof by stringing together calls to \emph{tactics}, each executing and checking some part of the proof.
-Popular tools like Sledgehammer can automate (parts of) many proofs by selecting a suitable set of previously proved lemmas, and sending the conjecture to an automated first-order prover or SMT-solver \citep{sledgehammer}.
+\paragraph{Proof Assistants and Autoformalization} Proof Assistants~\citep{isabelle, lean} can check proofs in mathematics and computer science for correctness.
+A user must \emph{formalize} their theory by translating it into the format language of the proof assistant and then interact with the system to construct a proof with calls to \emph{tactics}, each executing and checking a part of the proof.
+Tools like Sledgehammer~\citep{sledgehammer} can automate many simpler proofs.

+Formalization remains difficult, driving research in \emph{autoformalization}: translating definitions, theorems and lemmas written in natural language to the formal language of a proof assistant~\citep{wang2018neuraltranslation, szegedy2020autoformalisation, wu2022autoformalization}.
+Autoformalization on realistic definitions is still a challenge for LLMs~\citep{zhang-etal-2025-autoformalization}. \tool serves as an excellent complement: autoformalized definitions can be passed to \tool to generate a richer initial formalization.